 See the Pricing page for an idea of the cost, but basically, I charge by the finished image or image file and how it will be used.
 The normal turn around time for a single node (set of images around a single point) would be one business day from the time the images are taken.
 A job with multiple nodes or a complete tour may take more time and an estimated delivery date would be put in the estimate and contract.
 Given that I do all the processing myself, I am certain that I can give you a better turnaround time and better customer service than those guys that send all their photos overseas for processing.
 Of course, the more changes and customization you want, the longer the process will take.
 I can deliver the interactive panoramas in Quicktime, Flash, or HTML5 formats, although I only create turnkey virtual reality tours in Flash and HTML5.
 I can even create a virtual reality tour complete with hotspots, text, photos, video, and audio: and can help you integrate them into your web site.
 The delivered files will normally be processed at a resolution suitable for standard web publication, but extreme high resolution images are available for special applications.
 Also, don’t forget that I can provide a simple panoramic image in sufficient resolution for a magazine centerfold, a poster, a banner, or a billboard.
 I can offer you all those services in one place with one contact person to walk you through the whole process.

 Below is a High Dynamic Range (HDR) cylindrical panorama of the Palace Green in Colonial Williamsburg.
 It was taken about 9AM using a Sigma 15mm diagonal fisheye lens.
 While the 15mm diagonal fisheye produces a more detailed image than the 8mm circular fisheye, it produces a somewhat softer, less detailed, image as compared with a standard wide angle rectilinear lens.
 A much higher resolution and sharper image could be produced using a wide angle, or even a telephoto, rectilinear lens, but it would take considerably more time and many, many more images to complete the panorama.
 There is a place for each lens choice depending on the requirements and budget.
-As I discussed above, good web performance of a panorama download will render anything more than an 8mm circular fisheye and a four direction capture unecessary in most, by not all circumstances.
+As I discussed above, good web performance of a panorama download will render anything more than an 8mm circular fisheye and a four direction capture unecessary in most, but not all circumstances.
 Clicking on the image below to get the full resolution photo will demonstrate the problem with higher resolution panoramas.
 It takes a while for them to load over a standard internet connection.